At South Jersey Sports Acupuncture, Todd’s manual therapy is second to none.

 Before Todd was an acupuncturist, he specialized in manual therapy.
 Since 2006, he has been a Certified Structural Integrator trained in the Rolf Method.
 When applied skillfully, myofascial techniques can almost instantaneously reduce pain and improve range of motion.

 Myofascial release therapy uses little to no lotions or oils.
 This allows the practitioner to “hook” into the adhesive tissue and separate it from surrounding structures.
 The application of the technique will feel like compression and stretching directed into the tight and painful area.
 Slowly, the fascia will rehydrate and begin to feel more elastic and supple as it slides away from the neighboring structures.

 Myofascial release therapy produces local responses that rapidly improve tissue health as the body’s own processes are reestablished and normalized.
-Myofascial release therapy can be used for pain anywhere in the body, including the neck, low back, piriformis, knee, shoulder, hip, hamstring, and more.
+Myofascial release therapy can be used for pain anywhere in the body, including the neck, lower back, piriformis, knee, shoulder, hip, hamstring, and many other regions.

 Todd’s command of both manual therapy and acupuncture treatment make him an expert in treating a broad range of musculoskeletal conditions.